plume-lib/merging/README.md

 default, because the formatter downloads Eclipse artifacts, and eclipse.org flakiness leads to "Failed to provision P2 dependencies".

-* `-PskipCheckerFramework=true`, which the Checker Framework Gradle plugin provides, omits Checker Framework pluggable type-checking from compilation.
+* `-PskipCheckerFramework`, which the Checker Framework Gradle plugin provides, omits Checker Framework pluggable type-checking from compilation.
 This makes compilation much faster, at the cost of not running that verification.